What is a JCT Contract?

 It is beyond the scope of this article to discuss each clause in detail.
 However, please do contact us if you require detailed advice on specific contract clauses.

 Any amendments to the contract should be checked closely as they can alter your rights and become onerous contracts.
 Onerous points to be aware of include bespoke or amended payment provisions, defects and retention, set-off clauses, design responsibility, extension of time, loss and expense, condition precedent, acceleration, supplementation, and contract termination.
 Our advice guide on onerous construction contracts explains how to deal with these provisions.

 How we can help you

 It is critical to take appropriate advice before entering into any form of building contract.
 The implications of entering into a contract that does not properly document your intent can lead to you taking on more risk and responsibility than you intended.
 This in turn can be catastrophic if an issue arises on the project.
 Many construction disputes can be mitigated by ensuring that the construction contracts are properly prepared and understood prior to commencement.

 At Arbicon we offer advice in respect of procurement routes, contract drafting, clause amendments and also regularly undertake risk reviews of contracts that you may have been asked to enter.

-If you would like advice on a JCT contract, please use our contact form or call our offices below:
+If you would like advice on a JCT contract, or have a JCT dispute, please use our contact form or call our offices below:

 0121 262 4086 Birmingham